-where $\omega_{a,b}$ are the cavity-mode frequencies, $\omega_{n,m}$ are the magnon-mode frequencies, $\omega_{e,f}$ represent frequencies of two atomic excited levels, and the atomic ground-state frequency is set to be zero. $n$ and $m$ ($a$ and $b$) are annihilation operators for magnon modes (cavity modes). $\sigma_{ig}^-\equiv|g\rangle\langle i|$ and $\sigma_{ig}^+\equiv|i\rangle\langle g|$, $i=e,f$, are atomic transition operators between excited states and the ground state.
-Cavity mode is coupled to magnon mode through magnetic dipole interaction and coupled to atomic transition through electric dipole interaction. $g_{n,m}$ and $g_{e,f}$ represent the interaction strengths of photon-magnon coupling and photon-atom coupling, respectively.
-The detunings between magnons (atomic level splitting) and the coupled cavity modes are marked with $\Delta_n=\omega_n-\omega_a$ and $\Delta_m=\omega_m-\omega_b$ ($\Delta_e=\omega_e-\omega_a$ and $\Delta_f=\omega_f-\omega_b$), respectively.
-In the dispersive regime that these detunings are sufficiently larger than the interaction strengths, i.e., $|g_{i}/\Delta_i|\ll 1$, the atom-magnon couplings could be induced by the photon-magnon coupling and the photon-atom coupling~\cite{CircuteQED}.
-In this case, both magnon modes and atom are far off-resonant from the corresponding cavity modes and the cavity modes are only virtually populated.
+where $\omega_{a,b}$ are the cavity-mode frequencies, $\omega_{n,m}$ are the magnon-mode frequencies, $\omega_{e,f}$ represent frequencies of excited levels in qutrit, and the ground-state frequency of the qutrit is set to be zero. $n$ and $m$ ($a$ and $b$) are annihilation operators for magnon modes (cavity modes). $\sigma_{ig}^-\equiv|g\rangle\langle i|$ and $\sigma_{ig}^+\equiv|i\rangle\langle g|$, $i=e,f$, are qutrit transition operators between excited states and the ground state. $g_{n,m}$ and $g_{e,f}$ represent the interaction strengths of photon-magnon coupling and photon-qutrit coupling, respectively.
+In practice, the interactions between qutrit and cavity modes can be realized by placing the superconducting qutrit near a common electric-field antinode of the two modes; and two pairs of magnon-photon interactions can be realized by mounting the two YIG spheres near two distinct magnetic-field antinodes of cavity modes.
+An alternative configuration relies on a cross-shaped cavity with two crossing dispersive microwave modes~\cite{TwoMagnonEntanglement,EntanglementByDressedField}, where the qutrit is placed at the intersection of two modes and the two YIG spheres are individually placed in between the intersection and the end mirrors of the two cavity branches.
+The detunings between magnons (level splitting of the qutrit) and the coupled cavity modes are labelled with $\Delta_n=\omega_n-\omega_a$ and $\Delta_m=\omega_m-\omega_b$ ($\Delta_e=\omega_e-\omega_a$ and $\Delta_f=\omega_f-\omega_b$), respectively.
+In the dispersive regime that these detunings are sufficiently larger than the interaction strengths, i.e., $|g_{i}/\Delta_i|\ll 1$, the qutrit-magnon couplings could be induced by the photon-magnon and photon-qutrit couplings~\cite{CircuteQED}.
+In this case, both magnon modes and qutrit transitions are far off-resonant from the relevant cavity modes that are only virtually populated.
 According to the Schrieffer-Wolff transformation~\cite{SWtransformation}, in a rotating frame with respect to

 an effective Hamiltonian to the second order of $g_i/\Delta_i$ can be obtained by the Baker-Campbell-Hausdorff expansion, which reads

 with $\sigma^z_{ij}\equiv|i\rangle\langle i|-|j\rangle\langle j|$.
 Here the tilde frequencies